 <Unchanged parts are omitted>

 The BL/CE UE is not required to monitor Type2A-MPDCCH common search space if the set of subframes comprising the search space include any subframes in which it monitors Type1A-MPDCCH common search space or any subframes in which the UE receives PDSCH assigned by MPDCCH with DCI CRC scrambled by SC-RNTI.

+A BL/CE UE is not required to monitor Type1-MPDCCH common search space if the set of subframes comprising the search space include any subframes in which the UE has initiated a PUSCH transmission using preconfigured uplink resource on a given serving cell or any subframes in which the UE receives PDSCH assigned by MPDCCH with DCI CRC scrambled by PUR C-RNTI or any subframes in which the UE receives MPDCCH with DCI CRC scrambled by PUR C-RNTI.

 <Unchanged parts are omitted>